Life is like a pair of shoes; you never know how far it will take you.

 Sierra loved heels and lived an undying romance with Jimmy since Cecile gave her a pair at her graduation.

 “Women wear heels, Sierra.”

 Cecile’s words still rang in Sierra’s ears.
-For Sierra, who never knew her mother, Cecile not only was a friend or a sister, she also wore the protective cap.
+For Sierra, who never knew her mother, Cecile was not only a friend or a sister.
+She also wore a protective cap.